 - Rubber gloves

-- Large freezer bags: Better still use big 4 kilogram lunch boxes
+- Large freezer bags: Better still use big 4-5kg lunch boxes

 - Antibacterial wipes: For wiping things down after preparation